How To Accelerate Your Career Growth as a Marketer

 With the launch of Primary's Growth Mastermind Network, a community for top mid-to-senior marketing professionals to build their networks and fast track their careers through best-in-class programming, I’ve gotten the opportunity to engage with performance, brand, and product marketers and learn more about how they all play key roles in accelerating consumer growth.
 Not only does each marketing function directly impact customer acquisition, engagement, and retention, but their ability to work together seamlessly is what leads to hyper-growth.
-If you’re a consumer marketer interested in growing your network and working better cross-functionally, this network is for you.
-Apply here to join our launch in April.
+If you’re a marketer interested in growing your network and working better cross-functionally, this network is for you.
+Apply here to join our third cohort, launching at the end of July.

 Working cross-functionally is an unlock for many marketing professionals and the key to accelerating your career growth.
-The ability to successfully do this comes with leveling up.
-Our Growth Mastermind pilot members shared their advice on what key skills and traits are necessary below.
+The ability to successfully do this comes with better understanding how each function works and leveling up.
+Our Growth Mastermind members shared their advice on what key skills and traits are necessary below.

 Be (ready to be) resourceful